MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 To help ensure service levels, availability and quality, there are limits to the number of Power Platform requests users can make across all Power Platform products.
 Service limits are set against normal usage patterns in both 5 minute and per 24 hour intervals.
 Most customers will not exceed these limits.

-- The 24 hour limit is based on the user/flow license.
-If a user has Power Automate per user plan, they can make 40000 Power Platform requests across all their flows of the tenant in a 24 hour period.
-This includes requests made by the platform to 3rd party connectors too.
-The 24 hours is a sliding window meaning anytime a flow is running, system looks at the past 24 hour requests to identify if the user is at limit.
-If a flow has per flow plan, the flow can make 250,000 Power Platform requests across all users of the flow in a 24 hour period.
-To prevent a usage-heavy flow/user from impacting another user, this capacity is tracked based on consumption at an individual user/flow level and cannot be pooled at any other level like environment or tenant levels.
-For example, two users in a tenant have per user licenses and each get 40,000 requests per day.
-If the first user uses more than 40000 requests, their flows will slow down and will not impact the second user who only used 20000 requests and still has 20000 requests left.
+- The 24 hour limit is based on the user or flow license.
+If a user has a Power Automate per user plan, they can make 40,000 Power Platform requests across all their flows of the tenant in a 24 hour period.
+This includes requests the platform makes to 3rd party connectors too.
+The 24 hours is a sliding window, meaning anytime a flow is running, the system looks at the requests in the past 24 hours to identify if the user is at the limit.
+If a flow has the per flow plan, the flow can make 250,000 Power Platform requests across all users of the flow in a 24 hour period.
+To prevent a usage-heavy flow or user from impacting other users, this capacity is tracked based on consumption at an individual user or flow level and it cannot be pooled at any other level like environment or tenant levels.
+For example, two users in a tenant may have per user licenses and each gets 40,000 requests per day.
+If the first person uses more than 40,000 requests, their flows will slow down and will not impact the second user who only used 20,000 requests and still has 20,000 requests remaining.
 - The 5 minute limit is 100,000 requests and it is independent of a user's license.
 For example, flows with a per flow license can make 250,000 requests in 24 hours but they cannot make more than 100,000 requests in 5 minutes.

 - <!--Create a table to replace this image-->